Mark-Seaman/Shrinking-World-Pubs/journey/Pub/MushroomCloud.md

 animals that had been stationed at  different distances from the blast.
 Dave could never forget these things.

-Once at ground-zero the soldiers were covered with radioactive dust.
+By the time they reached ground-zero the soldiers were covered with radioactive dust.
 They were swept off with kitchen brooms trying not to breathe too deeply.
 Their dress was standard fatigues without even a heavy coat.
-They had no protective clothing and no breathing equipment or radiation equipment.
-The soldier did not wear dosimeters to record how much radiation they had received but when they got to ground-zero the technicians had Geiger Counters that were signing away.
+They had no protective clothing and no breathing or radiation equipment.
+The soldiers did not wear dosimeters to record how much radiation they had received but when they got to ground-zero the technicians had Geiger Counters that were singing away.

 The soldiers were ordered to perform physical and mental exercises.
 They competed to break-down and reassemble firearms and other activities that tested